iwomm/vmware-codehouse-2021/chapters/chapter-1/README.md

 ## Objective
 In this chapter, we will:
 - Initialize the project and the Go module
-- Create the "Hello Go & Gin" API
+- Create the "Hello Go & Gin" Go app
 - Learn how to debug Go using VS Code